paterson/Albumshare-Issues/README.md

 * ~~delete albums/photos from facebook!~~
 * ~~checkbox styling, functionality~~
 * Remove albums process
-* photos not being added when notification accepted.
+* ~~photos not being added when notification accepted.~~
-* front page photoswipe not functioning
+* some front page photoswipe not functioning